Page Content Begins Here

 • This process decreases the thickness of the walls, increasing the trampoline effect.

 In most cases, the digital lathe or drill will remove 0.5 - 2 oz of weight.
-Some players have attempted to shave the bat's handle in an effort to cause the handle to flex more, but this is 1) not recommended and 2) only increases the likelihood of the handle breaking.
-Like bat rolling, bat shaving is punishable in almost all sanctioned league play and voids the warranty.
+Some players have attempted to shave the bat's handle in an effort to cause the handle to flex more, but this is:

-Most bats that are subjected to bat rolling and bat shaving tend to be Slow Pitch softball bats.
+Most bats that are subjected to bat rolling and bat shaving tend to be slow pitch softball bats.
 However, manufacturers have stepped up their designs in an effort to curb illegal practices.
-For the player trying to capture more power, these league-approved end-loaded Slow Pitch bats have been well-received:
+For the player trying to capture more power, these league-approved end loaded bats have been well-received:

 Are you aware of any other popular illegal break-in methods?
 What do you do when you know of a player in your League using such practices?
 If you have any baseball bat or softball bat-related questions, our friendly Bat Experts are available.
 You can reach them via phone at 866-321-2287, email at experts@justbats.com, or you can click here to live chat.
 Don't forget, we'll be here for you from click to hit!